pecu/FinancialVision/Explainable Digital Currency Candlestick Pattern AI Learner/README.md

 <p>

 * The attack result of the model in experiment 1:
-The result is closer to the prior knowledge rule, since the ratios of knowledge-based data points that locate in the last three candlesticks are significantly enhanced.
+The result is much closer to the prior knowledge rule, since the ratios of knowledge-based data points that locate in the last three candlesticks are significantly enhanced.
 It means that the retrain model has learned the critical pattern rules and apply them to the classification.
 <p align="left">
   <img src="https://github.com/pecu/FinancialVision/blob/master/Explainable%20Digital%20Currency%20Candlestick%20Pattern%20AI%20Learner/images/Attacking%20Result%20of%20the%20Experiment%201%20Model.png" width = "600" height = "300">
 <p>

-* The attack result of the model in experiment 2
+* The attack result of the model in experiment 2:
+The important feature heatmap does not have a considerable improvement in general.
+The result can explain that it is not easy to control the learning process of deep learning.
 <p align="left">
   <img src="https://github.com/pecu/FinancialVision/blob/master/Explainable%20Digital%20Currency%20Candlestick%20Pattern%20AI%20Learner/images/Attacking%20Result%20of%20the%20Experiment%202%20Model.png" width = "600" height = "300">
 <p>